Genetic CFL: Optimization of Hyper-Parameters in Clustered Federated Learning: Related Work

 \subsection{Evolutionary Algorithms}

 Hyper-parameters of a model determines their ability to learn from a certain set of data.
 Optimization of ML models and their hyper-parameters using evolutionary algorithms \cite{kim2019evolutionary} like Whale Optimization \cite{aljarah2018optimizing} and Genetic Algorithms \cite{xiao2020efficient} are explored by many researchers.
+In addition, these algorithms have been extensively used over DL frameworks that have become a trend for optimization tasks \cite{beruvides2014online}.
 The same has yet not been adopted for FL extensively.
+Also, algorithms such as Reinforcement Learning (RL) with focus on Q-Learning are not suitable for highly complex scenarios \cite{beruvides2015self}.
 The need for hyper-parameter tuning increases even more in FL due to the ambiguity in data and the above-mentioned optimization algorithms assist in tuning those parameters beyond manual capacity.
 Since optimization of each client model parameters is not feasible, we propose to do so for each cluster.

 Through the survey, we observe that FL is greatly limited by efficiency of individual client training that includes apt choice of hyper-parameters, increasing adaptive nature of the models and optimization of such process.